discordeno/discordeno/website/docs/examples/reactionroles.md

 ### Handling interaction beyond commands

 So, now we are problem, discord is saying that we don't respond to the button click, and he is in fact right, we didn't, but we need to make some changes to more then our command file.
 The problem is rather simple: we need a way to get the interaction of us clicking that "Add" button for example inside our command.
-Interaction do not "chain" but they share some data we can use, we can find the `message` propriety, this propriety will be defined if the interaction is discord telling us about a user that has clicked a button, this seems perfect, we now have a way to tell that we need that interaction, and while a move forward we still face an issue: **how** do we get the data from the interaction of the button click in our command?
+Interaction do not "chain" but they share some data we can use the `message` propriety, this propriety will be defined if the interaction is discord telling us about a user that has clicked a button, this seems perfect, we now have a way to tell that we need that interaction, and while a move forward we still face an issue: **how** do we get the data from the interaction of the button click in our command?

 You can get creative and do anything you find more appropriate to handle this situation, a few examples are: